 Whether you are driving around town doing errands or taking care of chores around the house, give some thought to where you need to go, and what you need to do there.
 Try to plan a route that leads logically from the closest location to the next closest location and so on.
 Why waste extra time en route?

 Try to make it easy for yourself to do the chores you need to do.
 For instance, Johnson keeps a container of Lysol wipes in the bathroom and in the kitchen.
 When she’s in those rooms, she periodically grabs a wipe and wipes down counters, faucets, the sink, drawer pulls, etc. Cleaning a few times a week just takes a few minutes—and it prevents big build-up that will require lengthy cleaning sessions.

 Check Out Resources

 You’re already one step ahead by reading this story!
-You can find additional tips on the National Fibromyalgia Association website; click on Topics A-Z, then Household Tips.
+You can find additional tips on the National Fibromyalgia Association website; click on NEWS/EVENTS, then Fibromyalgia News and search for Household Tips.

 Ask people in your support group what they do to manage their time and energy.
 Ask your healthcare providers for suggestions.
 Check out other websites, too, like flylady.net.

 Jennifer C. Wyatt is a full-time student who also works full-time.
 She has budgeted $40 per week for a housecleaning service that helps her keep her home in order—and allows her to keep some of her precious free time free of time-consuming chores. forget to check out resources within yourself, too.
 “Find another way, take another tack, adapt, be resourceful, look for more options, more possibilities than you originally dreamed,” says Rev. Janet Ewing.

 “I can’t go to church without having an asthma attack, but I am involved in ever Sunday service.
 I put together the PowerPoint announcements.”